 I am a lecturer in Science and Health Communication with a broad interest in visual and material cultures of health and medicine.
 From sixteenth-century anatomical woodcuts to contemporary infographics tracking the current global pandemic of COVID-19, visualisations have much to tell us about our understandings of and assumptions about health, sickness, bodies, and ourselves.

-I recieved my PhD from the University of Warwick in 2012.
+My background is in the history of medicine and I received my PhD in history from the University of Warwick in 2012.
 My thesis focused on the visual construction of knowledge about venereal disease in nineteenth century London.
-Since then I have attempted to move on to less grusome topics with very little success.
-My first postdoctoral postition was at Imperial College London where I worked on the history of minimally invasive surgery alongside a public engagement project on the longer history of surgery.
+Since then, I have attempted to move on to less gruesome topics with very little success.
+My first postdoctoral position was at Imperial College London where I worked on the history of minimally invasive surgery as well as the Time Travelling Operating Theatre public engagement project.
 Following this I worked at the Max Planck Institute for the History of Science where I was based in the research group looking at 'The Construction of Norms in Seventeenth to Nineteenth-Century Europe and the United States'.